janwright73/todos/README.md

 # todos
 This exercise is a ToDo list application built with React.
 The input field provides the user with the ablity to add items to the list.
-The '(-) allows the user to remove a completed item from the view.
+Clicking on an item in the list allows the user to remove it from the view.

 This project demonstrates the following concepts: